Screening Tools

 The following is a list of recommended screening tools for children and adolescents presenting symptoms of various mental disorders.
 These tools may be used to identify children that may benefit from a diagnostic assessment.
 Screening tools alone are not enough for diagnosis.

-Recommended as a tool to be used broadly to guide discussions and to focus on treatment targets with an awareness of the patient’s strengths.
+This is a 25-item tool, recommended to be used broadly to guide discussions and to focus on treatment targets with an awareness of the patient’s strengths.
 This tool identifies emotional and behavioral problems as well as protective prosocial behaviors (strengths) that can be leveraged.

 Strengths and Difficulties Questionnaires